VIVelev/PyDojoML/README.md

     ```
     pipenv install --dev
     ```
-    The `--dev` tag is used in orther **Pipenv** to know to install also the packages that are used in the package development process.
+    The `--dev` tag is used in order **Pipenv** to know to install also the packages that are used in the package development process.

 ### Installing for use